 On the back of the head it has a mark Made in Germany No. 390 A. 5.
 M.

-Germany was the most prolific country in the world in terms of doll making and it is collectors have received their greatest legacy.
+Understandably, Germany was the most prolific country in the world in terms of doll making due to people like Armand and its collectors that have received their greatest legacy.

 Earlier bisque heads were more likely to have been pressed than dumped.
 The liquid preparation could have been stained or white.

-Oin short referred to by collectors as “Parian” paste, it could aslo be soft paste or hard porcelain paste.
+Oin short referred to by collectors as “Parian” paste, it could also be soft paste or hard porcelain paste.

 Furthermore, It was similar to the manufacturing process for making cookie heads.
-First, a mixture of kaolin (a white clay) with water is left to macerate, until a fine mixture is obtained.
+First, a mixture of kaolin (a white clay) with water was left to macerate, until a fine mixture was obtained.

 Usually, Large doll manufacturing companies produced all kinds of dolls in a large number of designs and materials.